microsoft/unityplugins/README.md

 	* -azure will build the azure plugin
 	* -all will build all the plugins
 	* -help will print the help message

+* Successful completion of the build.ps1 script will build all the plugins in the various flavors Debug/Release/architecture and place the binaries in the "Binaries" folder in the root of the project.
+It will additionally also copy the newly built DLLs to the Samples and run Unity to export the packages into the UnityPackages folder in the project root.